shmuelSigler/Jenkins_Docker_Slack/README.md

 ![App Screenshot](https://github.com/shmuelSigler/Jenkins_Docker_Slack/blob/main/weather%20app%20screenshot.png?raw=true)

-To enhance the performance and reliability of the Weather Forecast Web Application, NGINX and Gunicorn have been integrated into the project.
-NGINX acts as a reverse proxy server, forwarding requests to Gunicorn, which serves the application.
-This setup provides benefits such as load balancing, improved security, and better handling of client connections.

 ## Key Features
 - **Weather Forecast**: Get a 7-day weather forecast for a specified city or country.
 - **Automated Pipeline**: Jenkins orchestrates a fully automated pipeline, from code integration to deployment.